BIOLOGY IS NOT DESTINY.

 Gender analysis and actions to change gender inequalities at personal, household and community levels are in-built into all facilitation processes and diagram templates.
 Women and men at all levels: individual, household, community and organisational level do their own visioning, analysis and planning to achieve these visions.
 This is within an overall context of discussion about gender justice where peer pressure tends to reinforce certain messages and discourage certain other types of behaviour.
 This is done through using PALS visioning and followed by complementary diagram tools serve to deepen the gender analysis over time.

-A gender-focused more in-depth and advanced methodology: Gender Action Learning for Sustainability at Scale (GALS or GALSatScale) to specifically examine gender inequalities and ways of empowering women and men to challenge and change them.
-The Participatory Gender Review tools can also be used on a large scale for participatory gender advocacy research.
+A gender-focused more in-depth and advanced methodology: Gender Action Learning System (GALS) specifically focuses on gender inequalities and ways of empowering women and men to challenge and change them.

 In GAMEchange processes so far there has been little difference between the visions at community-level and CEDAW, even in the very first workshops.
 It has been observed that organisational staff – including those in Western donor agencies – are often more conservative than women and men in communities using the GALS tools.